Ahmed-Hamed789/BMO-AI/bmo-ui/README.md

 npm run dev
 ```

 Then open [http://localhost:3000](http://localhost:3000).
-Tap the Wake button or hold the mic to walk through the MediaRecorder → Gladia STT → OpenRouter → OpenAI TTS pipeline powered by the backend.
+Tap the Wake button or hold the mic in Chrome to walk through the live Chrome Web Speech → OpenRouter → TTS sequence powered by the backend.
 Use the STOP button or the debug panel (bottom-right bug icon) to return to idle.

 ## 🧪 Production Build